-If an object is having a geometrical shape or is having symmetry about some axis, a tool equal to only a part of the object will be sufficient for complete machining of the object.
+If an object has a geometrical shape or is having symmetry about some axis, a tool equal to only a part of the object will be sufficient for the complete machining of the object.
 Such segmented tools are especially useful for machining complex shapes that do not require close accuracy.

-It is convenient to use a series of simpler tool to produce a particular cavity.
-The material used for the tool influences the tool wear and the side clearance and hence, in turn, it has considerable influence on the rate of metal removal and finishes obtained.
+It is convenient to use a series of simpler tools to produce a particular cavity.
+The material used for the tool influences the tool wear and the side clearance, and hence, in turn, it has a considerable influence on the rate of metal removal and finishes obtained.

-- Low wearing tools include silver-tungsten, copper-tungsten, and metallized graphite.
+- Low-wearing tools include silver-tungsten, copper-tungsten, and metalized graphite.

-- For commercial applications, copper is best suited for fine machining, aluminium is used for die-sinking, and cast iron for rough machining.
+- For commercial applications, copper is best suited for fine machining, aluminum is used for die-sinking, and cast iron for rough machining.